jennguyen1/nhuyhoa/_posts/2015-08-01-Subsetting-With-dplyr.md

 </table>
 </div><p></p>

-In terms of subsetting by rows, dplyr's filter function is pretty equivalent to base R's subset function.
-In my daily work, I prefer to use subset.
-Since subsetting rows by numeric position is not available via base R's subsetting, slice can come in handy, especially when used in conjunction with `which()`, which returns the indices of an object with TRUE values.
+In terms of subsetting by rows, dplyr's filter function is  equivalent to base R's subset function.

 # dplyr::select()
 The `dplyr::select()` function selects columns from a data set.
 To deselect columns, simply place a `-` before the name or special function call.